Applying the Silicon Valley startup culture here in Sarawak

 What is the startup culture in Silicon Valley?

-“In Silicon Valley, the networking and community getting together with other people is not only important, it is something people do naturally,” said Software Strategy IBM Capital Group director Deborah Magid during a talk ‘Lesson from Silicon Valley: how to make the best of Silicon Valley and make it your own.’
+“In Silicon Valley, networking and things like the community getting together with other people is not only important, it is something people do naturally,” said Deborah who facilitated the talk and workshop held From October 29 to 30th.

 Deborah represents IBM’s $25 B software business in the company’s 12 year old Venture Capital Group.
 She is responsible for sharing insights about emerging markets, technologies, and business models with venture firms and entrepreneurs around the world as well as scouting for emerging business opportunities and share views on innovation and growth areas in market.